 Tree heights are required for the calculation of volume, as explained in Chapter 3.
-For stump cruises where no trees have heights or other cruises where the heights are not measured for each tree, such as the Helicopter Single Stem Harvest Method on the Coast, height-diameter equations, or curves, are derived from the sample trees.
+When tree heights are not measured for each tree (e.g. - stump cruises) height-diameter equations, or curves, are derived from the sample trees.

 Heights are assigned by substituting the DBH into the chosen equation.
 Each equation has a minimum value DBH{min} , below which the equation predicts negative values.
 Each function also has an associated DBH{max} .
 Heights cannot be calculated for DBHs greater than DBH{max} or lower than DBH{min} .
 Where a DBH does not fall into the acceptable range for the equation, the minimum or maximum DBH would be substituted, and a message would be indicated for that tree in report 004a (see Figure 7.2).